 Often, ASSUMING does not require sorting the entire arrable.
 In any given query q over an arrable t, we can identify a subset of columns that require sorting $C{od} = \{c | c \in t \land needs - sort(c)\}$.
-The needs - sort predicate indentifies columns requiring sorting to create a query q2 that is semantically equivalent to q.
+The needs - sort predicate indentifies columns requiring sorting for the correct execution of q, where correct means an execution resulting in exactly the same result as if we had sorted the entire arrable.